Home » BiostocksPro » Stock Market Investment » Stock Market Analysis

 There is a common form of manipulation used by companies called the “big bath,” and this can cause these stocks to seem undervalued to investors.
 This happens when the company incurs a big loss to their bottom line.
 The big bath is a recognized accounting method that allows companies to manipulate earnings and predicted future earnings.
 This method involves the company taking the complete loss in one single period, instead of spreading these losses over three or four periods or years.
 This will cause the earnings per share to drop significantly for the time period involved, due to the large losses posted.
 The intention of the company is to foster the idea among investors that this charge is a once only deal, and that the stock will rise considerably after the loss has been absorbed.

 This will cause investors to see the stock as one of the undervalued stocks, or as an attractive investment.
 Due to this, investors will buy the stock in large numbers of shares, and this will cause the demand and price for the stock to jump up.
 This price is manipulated, and can lead to bubbles that will eventually bust.
 Be wary of stocks and companies that have a projected price to earnings ratio of one hundred or more, because these companies are either very in demand or are being manipulated by management.
-The earning per share and other components of this equation are all important.
+The and other components of this equation are all important.
 All factors must be taken into consideration together for you to evaluate the stock thoroughly and accurately.
 Future 500 companies are well versed in manipulating financial records to make the stock they offer appear more attractive and investors need to use caution when dealing with estimates or projections from that type of company management.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.